Behavior and Proper Caregiver Responses

 Responding to Poor Decisions

-No matter what the situation, remember to not take whatever is said or happened too personally.
-Sometimes individuals with dementia will say and do things to a caregiver that make you feel upset or angry.
+No matter what the situation, remember not to take whatever is said or happened too personally.
+Sometimes, individuals with dementia will say and do things to a caregiver that make you feel upset or angry.
 Try and remember that daily living for them is becoming harder and harder, and it’s best for you to do your best and take care of any situation as best you can.

 Understanding When You Need Help From Others

-On the other hand, if you find that you just need a break, there is respite care.
+On the other hand, if you just need a break, there is respite care.
 There is also the opportunity to become a family caregiver for formally if you find the care you provide is taking up a lot of your time or you think it will be best suited for your loved one with dementia.